-Which are you going to believe: the latest government press release?
-Or the devastation you can see on your high street, the rise in street homeless, the demands on your local food bank, the struggle to get an appointment with your local GP?
+What are you going to believe?
+The latest government promise to fund services that it has cut over a decade?
+Or what you see with your own eyes: the rise in street homelessness, the rise in low paid, insecure work, and the struggle to get an appointment with your local GP.

 Your vote is worth more than the easy, throwaway promises of a government that has long since lost the trust of voters.